thetoby9944/skself/docs/README.md

 Generating the references from the bookmarks folder structure has the additional advantage to provide a full markdown scaffold for the literature review section.
 With this process, orderly bookmarking your references write half a literature review for you automatically.

+### Publish on read-the-docs

+1. Go to read thethedocs.org
+2. Login with github
+3. Select the repository
+4. Add and build

+### Publish on pip

+pip install twine build
+python -m build
+twine upload sdist/*